soofstad/react-oauth2-pkce/README.md

   // NOTE: Many authentication servers will keep the client logged in by cookies.
 You should therefore use
   // the logOut() function to properly log out the client.
 Or configure your server not to issue cookies. storage?: 'local' | 'session'  // default: 'local'
-  // Sets the prefix used when storing login state storageKeyPrefix?: string // default: 'ROCP_'
+  // Sets the prefix for keys used by this library in storage storageKeyPrefix?: string // default: 'ROCP_'
   // Set to false if you need to access the urlParameters sent back from the login server. clearURL?: boolean  // default: true